Measle and the Wrathmonk

 Measle and the Wrathmonk is a children's fantasy novel written by Ian Ogilvy and illustrated by Chris Mould.
 It was released in 2004 by OUP in the UK and by HarperCollins in the US.
 It received the Georgia Children's Book Award.
-It has been translated into at least seven languages, and a film version is in development.
+It has been translated into at least seven languages.

 The first edition was published with a lurid green vinyl cover; the author commented: "It smells like a beach ball or a lilo...
 It's the brightest, most seeable thing in the whole store.
 The next one’s going to be luminous orange."

 The novel was reissued by OUP in 2010 under the title The Train Set of Terror!

 Plot summary

 A 10-year-old boy named Measle is living with his horrid guardian, Basil Tramplebone.
 Measle's life is horrible and boring.
 Basil builds a detailed train set using money that was left for Measle by his parents and plays with it, while all Measle can do is watch him.
 Desperate to play with it, Measle tricks Basil into leaving the house by telling him that there is extra money in the bank.
 His plan backfires, and Basil catches him playing with the train set when he gets home.
 Basil magically shrinks Measle and placed him in the train set.
 Measle meets Frank, the electrician who wired the train set, who is all plastic except for his mouth.
 Measle then feeds him some carrot, which restores Frank to his previous human-form.
 Frank reveals that the glazed-donut crumbs and lemonade left by Basil turn you to plastic if eaten.
 Together they rescue Prudence, a wrathmonkologist; William, an encyclopaedia salesman; Kitty, a Brownie scout; Lady Grant, a town official; and Kip, the carpenter who built the table and most of the train set's detail work.